 Christian Slater (Colonel Gerard Brockman), Amy Matysio (Ava Cameron), Michael Therriault (Bruce Johns), Brendan Fehr (Dr Lance Cross)

 The small four-person mining base at Moonbase Ark is struck by a meteor shower, causing communications with Earth to go down.
-In trying to affect repairs, the crew pick up several of the meteor rocks.
-In the laboratory, these are split open and reveal spores growing inside that start to spread once exposed to light.
+In trying to affect repairs, the crew pick up several of the rocks from the meteor.
+In the laboratory, these are split open and reveal spores growing inside, The spores start to spread once exposed to light.
 Ava is infected after cutting her finger and in no time becomes pregnant.
 She is placed in quarantine by commander Gerard Brockman.
 There she gives birth to an alien entity that escapes out into the corridors of the station.
 However, Gerard and the others refuse to believe this and put it down to hallucinations caused by the spores.
 As others in the crew are infected, they cannot be sure whether the existence of a creature is real or imagined.

 Stranded comes from Roger Christian.
 Christian began as a set dresser, graduating to art director with such notable credits as Star Wars (1977), Alien (1979) and Monty Python’s The Life of Brian (1979).
-Christian made his directorial debut with the amazing, largely unseen psychic powers film The Sender (1982) and subsequently continued to dabble in genre material with the science-fiction film Starship/Lorca and the Outlaw (1985) and Nostradamus (1994), the biopic of the supposed clairvoyant, in between several thrillers.
+Christian made his directorial debut with the amazing, largely unseen psychic powers film The Sender (1982) and subsequently continued to dabble in genre material with the planetary adventure Starship/Lorca and the Outlaws (1984) and Nostradamus (1994), a biopic of the supposed clairvoyant, in between several thrillers.
 The film that Roger Christian will probably almost always be associated with though is the notorious turkey of Battlefield Earth: A Saga of the Year 3000 (2000), a film so widely ridiculed that it almost entirely torpedoed his career.
 It took thirteen years until Christian returned to genre material with Stranded here and the long delayed Uwe Boll-produced Egyptian adventure film Prisoners of the Sun (2013).

 Stranded should not to be confused with numerous other films with the same title.
 Science-fiction alone has used the same title for three other films – Stranded (1987) about alien refugees on Earth; the Spanish Stranded (2001) about astronauts crashed on Mars; and Fred Olen Ray’s Stranded (2002) about a space station disaster.